Build a successful omni-channel business

 Sometimes, despite your best efforts, you might encounter complex cases where your product's classification isn't straightforward.
 In such instances, it's wise to seek guidance from the experts.
 HM Revenue and Customs (HMRC) is your go-to resource for assistance with challenging HS code determinations.
 They have a dedicated helpline and email support to address your inquiries.
 You can find the contact details and other relevant information on the official HMRC website.

-Common Mistakes to Avoid
+Common Mistakes to Avoid in Finding Tariff Code

 To ensure a seamless HS code determination process, be mindful of common mistakes that can easily be avoided.
 Some of these include: